classner/DijkstraIndexing.jl/README.md

 # DijkstraIndexing

-Julia made the choice to use a 1-based indexing scheme with closed intervals.
+Julia made the choice to use a 1-based indexing scheme with a two-side including interval specification.
+This makes the transition from MATLAB to Julia easier.
-This makes the move from MATLAB to Julia easier.
-For some algorithms and for porting code from other languages, e.g. Python, it may make sense to on-demand switch to a 0-based indexing scheme with half-open intervals.
-This package provides a macro to provide this functionality in a hassle-free and explicit way.
+For some algorithms and for porting code from other languages, e.g. Python, it may make sense to on-demand switch to a 0-based indexing scheme with an end-excluding interval specification.
+This package provides this functionality in a hassle-free and explicit way using a macro.
 Renowned computer scientist Edsger W. Dijkstra wrote a short article arguing for this indexing scheme
 (see
 [here](http://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html)